Chapter 8

 6 35 and 95 -gallon green carts provided by the City.

-Olympia’s standard for commercial, multi-family and mixed-use garbage collection is front-load dumpster service.
+B. Olympia’s standard for commercial, multi-family and mixed-use garbage collection is front-load dumpster, and drop box and compactor service.
 Rear-load dumpster service is limited to the following:

-Dumpsters, drop boxes and compactors shall be located so that Waste ReSources vehicles and staff have unrestricted access for servicing and do not need to be moved manually by the driver.
+C. Carts, dumpsters, drop boxes and compactors shall be located and positioned, so that Waste ReSources vehicles and staff have unrestricted access for servicing and the driver does not need to manually move the container.

 8.030 Design Standards

-The design of solid waste collection facilities will conform to current City standards.
-The design elements include, but are not limited to, container type and size selection, pad size and slope, drainage issues, site configuration, site enclosure, site location, and collection vehicle passage analysis.
+A. The design of solid waste collection facilities will conform to current City standards.
+The design elements include, but are not limited to, site location and configuration, enclosure, container type and size, pad size and slope, drainage issues, and collection vehicle passage analysis.
 The above information will be clearly shown and labeled for refuse/recycling site design review during the approval process.
-The City of Olympia Community Planning and Development Department and the Public Works Department will review and approve the plans.
+The City of Olympia Community Planning and Development Department and the Public Works Department are the agencies empowered to review and approve plans.

-See Table 4 for Solid Waste Generation Guidelines.
+• See Table 5 for Solid Waste Generation Planning

 8.040 Container Type and Size Selection

-B. Dumpsters: Dumpsters may be required when a facility generates one cubic yard of trash, or more per week.
+B. Dumpsters: Dumpsters are required when a facility generates one cubic yard of trash, or more per week.
 The requirements for dumpsters are as follows:

 1. A permanent dumpster will not be delivered until the refuse/recycle site or pad is inspected and approved by Community Planning and Development and Waste ReSources.